Right Arrow

 • Implementing remote support capabilities

-• Scheduling preventive maintenance to minimize night shift equipment failures
+• Scheduling proactive maintenance to minimize night shift equipment failures

 5. Optimize changeover sequencing

-Real-time production scheduling software can reduce changeover times by 22% through intelligent sequencing (Source: NTwist).
+Real-time production scheduling software can help optimize changeover times through intelligent sequencing.
 Key strategies include:

 • Grouping products by tooling families